EPPO Global Database

 Research on mitochondrial sequences and microsatellite markers identified the more precise origin of western European G. pallida which is located in southern Peru, between Lake Titicaca and the city of Cusco (Plantard et al., 2008).
 Analysis of the mtDNA haplotype distribution of PCN populations from all over the world (Subbotin et al., 2020) confirmed this, and for each of the two species, G. pallida and G. rostochiensis, a different centre of origin was suggested in the Andes.

-EPPO Region: Algeria, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (mainland), Germany, Greece (mainland, Kriti), Hungary, Ireland, Italy (mainland, Sicilia), Latvia, Lithuania, Luxembourg, Malta, Morocco, Netherlands, Norway, Portugal (mainland, Madeira), Romania, Serbia, Slovakia, Spain (mainland, Islas Baleares, Islas Canárias), Sweden, Switzerland, Tunisia, Türkiye, United Kingdom (Channel Islands, England, Northern Ireland, Scotland, Wales)
+EPPO Region: Algeria, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France (mainland), Germany, Greece (mainland, Kriti), Hungary, Ireland, Italy (mainland, Sicilia), Latvia, Lithuania, Luxembourg, Malta, Morocco, Netherlands, Norway, Portugal (mainland, Madeira), Romania, Serbia, Slovakia, Slovenia, Spain (mainland, Islas Baleares, Islas Canárias), Sweden, Switzerland, Tunisia, Türkiye, United Kingdom (Channel Islands, England, Northern Ireland, Scotland, Wales)

 Africa: Algeria, Kenya, Morocco, Tunisia